For tours of Akron Quaker Square, call for hours.

 Mule-drawn canal boat experience in Ohio: Travel back in time to the days when the smoothest way to go long distances was aboard boats towed by mules along man-made waterways.
 Board an authentic, mule-drawn canal boat named The Volunteer to experience what life was like during the canal era.
 Historical re-enactors operate the boat, staying in character on the first half of the 45-minute cruise to spin tales of life in mid-1800s Ohio.
 Then tour an authentic, 1800s saw and gristmill where interpreters demonstrate how water power was used to saw wood and grind flour.

-Admission to Christmas Story House in Cleveland: $7 for adults and $5 for children 12 and younger.
+Admission to Christmas Story House in Cleveland: $11/adult, $9/senior and $7/child ages 7-12.
 Group discounts are available.
 The price of admission includes a guided tour of the house and yard and admittance into the museum.